 Attacks on delivery workers drop dramatically thanks to bodycams

-The dozens of apps which mean ordering goods and services is just a click away, have also flooded our streets with thousands of delivery workers, who face threats, serious injury and sometimes even death every day.
+The dozens of food delivery apps existing today mean ordering goods and services is just a click away.
+They also have flooded our streets with thousands of delivery workers, who face threats, serious injury and sometimes even death during their daily duties.

 The worrisome trend of violence against delivery workers transcends borders, with reports of attacks on food delivery drivers from Sydney to New York.
 In London, delivery workers are mainly worried about criminal gangs, which target them for their transport (usually motorcycles or mopeds).